Mr-the-beginner/NewFox/README.md

  - in the search bar type about:config and make these true =
  - privacy.userContext.enabled
  - toolkit.legacyUserProfileCustomizations.stylesheets
+ - browser.newtabpage.activity-stream.nova.enabled (151.0.0 above only)

-#### Step 3 - installing the files
+#### Step 3 - Installing the files

  - Type = about:support in the search bar
  - Under "Application Basics", find "Profile Directory" and click "Open Directory" infront of it
  - Come one directory below
- - then copy the "NewFox Content" as is inside and hit replace everything
+ - then copy the content of the "NewFox" folder as is inside and hit replace everything

-  #### Step 4 - installin the files
+  #### Step 4 - Last touch

  - from where you are find the "profile" directory, go inside of it and delete the "startupCache" directory